Why your vpn keeps turning on and how to fix it – a quick guide to understand the issue, troubleshoot effectively, and keep your connection stable.

 Do routers cause auto-activation issues?

 Yes.
 If your router has an always-on VPN or a misconfigured OpenVPN client, it can appear as if devices re-enable the VPN.
 Check the router settings and either disable the router VPN or set devices to connect manually.
+Why some websites just wont work with your vpn and how to fix it 2026

 How do I choose a VPN that won’t fight with my device settings?